 When we received our order of knives, we were a bit confused that two of them seemed to be the exact same knife.
 Other than different brands stamped on the blade, the Orblue and Zulay knives appear to be the same knife.
-Although this may not actually detract from the performance of the knife, it does make us question the care that went into designing and manufacturing a knife that is seemingly sold to multiple companies to print their logo on.
+Though this doens't actually detract from the performance of the knife, it does make us question the care that went into designing and manufacturing a knife that is seemingly sold to multiple companies to print their logo on.

 Just like its twin, the Zulay knife is an attractive one-piece stainless-steel knife.
 It is offered at a budget-friendly price and performed fairly well on all the foods in our test.
 The shaped handle is smooth and comfortable to hold even when cutting harder foods like tough pineapple skin.